axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 This makes the dataset useful for training and evaluating models on a clinically important category of work: generating structured outcomes from real medical encounters.
 Models must listen across long visits, track multiple speakers and informants, and produce outputs that can be scored against physician ground truth.

 **Why this matters:** ClinROs train core skills of doctoring.
-Doctors talk with patients to help patients understand their health and to gather the information needed for care.
-ClinROs are a verifiable training set for the second purpose, clinical information gathering.
+A physician has to talk with the patient, understand their health, gather the information needed for care, and explain what is happening.
+This dataset makes the information-gathering part of that work verifiable.

 In this dataset, the physician interacts with the patient over 1-3 hours, elicits symptom reports from the patient and caregiver, interprets the patient's health status, and turns the visit into a structured clinical report.